Haagerup property and group-invariant percolation: Introduction and Main Results

 where $\beta,\gamma>0$ such that $\beta / \gamma \leq C$. \end{theorem}

-\subsubsection{Co-compact Fuchsian groups}
+\begin{remark}[{\bf On the Geometry of Lamplighters}] A distinguishing feature of Theorem \ref{theorem4} is given by the fact that the geometry of the wreath product $H\wr\F_r$ is considerably different from the geometry of the base free group: any Cayley graph of $H\wr\F_r$ has one end and even $p_u<1$ \cite{LS99} (in contrast to $\F_r$).
+To elaborate on that point, without using our construction (see Theorem \ref{theorem-GeneralConstruction}), even finding an invariant percolation model with large marginals and two-point function vanishing at infinity (not necessarily exponentially) seems to be challenging for these graphs. \end{remark}

+\subsubsection{\bf Co-Compact Fuchsian Groups}

 The second class of examples we treat are {\em planar} Cayley graphs.
-We are particularly interested in one-ended, nonamenable examples, i.e.\ Cayley graphs which embed in a nice way into the hyperbolic plane $\H^2$, see \cite{BS01}.
-Notably, these include the canonical Cayley graphs of co-compact Fuchsian groups, an example considered in percolation theory first by Lalley \cite{L98}.
-For important results about percolation in the hyperbolic plane setting, Bernoulli as well as general invariant, we refer to \cite{BS01,L98,L01,LP16}.
-In this context, let us mention that several fundamental conjectures about Bernoulli percolation were recently established for all Cayley graphs of Gromov hyperbolic groups by Hutchcroft \cite{H19}.
-In the planar hyperbolic setting (and also for groups acting properly on $n$-dimensional real hyperbolic space), our construction has a very natural interpretation in terms of removing edges along boundaries of half-spaces, see Section \ref{hyperbolic} for details.
-As a consequence, we derive a complete description of the number of infinite clusters in the percolations guaranteed by Theorem \ref{theorem1} for many examples, including canonical Cayley graphs of co-compact Fuchsian groups (see Theorem \ref{theorem-InfManyInfClusters}).
+We are particularly interested in one-ended, nonamenable examples, i.e.\ Cayley graphs which embed in a nice way into the hyperbolic plane $\H^2$, see~\cite{BS01}.
+Notably, these include the canonical Cayley graphs of co-compact Fuchsian groups, an example considered in percolation theory first in~\cite{L98}.
+For important results about percolation in the planar hyperbolic setting, Bernoulli as well as general invariant, we refer to \cite{BS01,L98,L01,LP16}.
+In this context, let us mention that several fundamental conjectures about Bernoulli percolation were recently established for Cayley graphs of Gromov hyperbolic groups in~\cite{H19}.

+In the planar hyperbolic setting and more generally for groups with a proper, co-compact action on $n$-dimensional real hyperbolic space, $n\ge1$, our construction yields a natural percolation model defined by removing edges along boundaries of half-spaces of the natural Poisson process (see Section~\ref{hyperbolic} for details).
+These also exhibit exponential decay.